dnvriend/reactive-activemq/README.md

 # Whats new?
 - v0.0.3 (2016-06-29)
-  - To initialize connections, a list of connections is added to `reactive-activemq` settings which will be initialized as soon as possible as they will be created by the ActiveMqExtension,
+  - To initialize connections, a list of connections is added to `reactive-activemq` [config][config] which will be initialized as soon as possible as they will be created by the [ActiveMqExtension][extension],
-  - Each consumer/producer has its own (free to choose) name and is read from configuration.
+  - Each consumer/producer has its own (free to choose) name and is read from [configuration][config].
 - v0.0.2 (2016-06-28)
   - Cleanup some of the code.
 - v0.0.1 (2016-06-28)